 Tips For Saving Money On Interior Painting

 Paint In Winter – Consider booking your interior painting in the winter months.
-Often this season can be slower for the painting industry and contractors may offer discounts, particular in the months of January and February.
+Often this season can be slower for the painting industry and contractors may offer discounts, particular in the months of November through February.

-Book Several Rooms At Once – Having a contractor come in to paint several spaces in the interior at the same time is usually more cost effective.
-It’s less effort and more convenient for the contractor to do several spaces as one job versus returning on multiple occasions.
-This saves time on setting up and bringing in supplies.
-Depending on the circumstances the painter may be able to work on multiple spaces at one.
+Book Several Rooms Or The Whole House At Once – Having a contractor come in to paint several interior spaces at the same time is more cost effective.
+It’s less effort and more convenient for the contractor to do so, versus returning on multiple occasions and setting up equipment and supplies each time.

 Save The Painting Contractor Time – Anything done on the home owners part to allow the contractor to focus on painting will help reduce the cost.
 This should of course be agreed upon beforehand and written into the painting quote.
 Having to work around difficult furniture, move furniture, blinds, or other window coverings all take up time.
 Contractors take many factors into consideration when doing an estimate.